 Ruaha National Park

-Ruaha is one of Tanzania's best kept safari secrets.
+Ruaha is one of Tanzania's best-kept safari secrets.
 It is remote and expensive to get to (it requires a flight from Dar) but once there, you can enjoy some of the most amazing scenery and game viewing without the crowds that you encounter on the northern safari circuit.
-The park is huge but most of the wildlife concentrates along the Ruaha River, especially during the dry season (from June to October).
-The park is home to incredible variety of wildlife, including healthy populations of lions, leopard, cheetah, wild dogs and hyenas.

 The Wild West

-Tanzania's far west is best known for the chance to see Chimpanzee's in the Mahale Mountains National Park.
-In fact is the one of the best places in the world to see chimps in the wild.
+Tanzania's far west is best known for the chance to see chimpanzees in the Mahale Mountains National Park.
+In fact, it is one of the best places in the world to see chimps in the wild.
 Katavi National Park is also a hidden gem of a park.
 Very remote, expensive to get to, and consequently completely uncrowded.
-This is truly the "wild west" of Tanzania, visited by few but among the best memories of those who have been lucky enough to visit.
+This is truly the wild west of Tanzania, visited by few but among the best memories of those who have been lucky enough to visit.